hackclub/kicad-wakatime/README.md

 On all platforms:
 1. Download the latest release of kicad-wakatime from the releases section.
 2. Enable the KiCAD API in KiCAD 8.99.
-(Settings -> Plugins -> KiCAD API)
+(Settings -> Plugins -> Enable KiCAD API)
 3. Open kicad-wakatime and fill out the settings.
 4. Start designing!